fruitBohl/fruitBohl/README.md

-- Recent Work: Click [here](https://arxiv.org/abs/2412.19618) to read an interesting preprint from Adrian and I applying techniques in analytic number theory to graph theory.
+### Recent Work: Click [here](https://arxiv.org/abs/2412.19618) for a preprint by Adrian and me on applying analytic number theory to graph theory.

-- 👋 Hi, I’m Harrison, I’m interested in Maths and Computer Science.
+## 👋 Hi, I’m Harrison, I’m interested in Maths and Computer Science.
 - 🌱 I'm Currently studying advanced combinatorics and am completing my honours thesis with Adrian Dudek in Sieve Theory.
 - 📫 How to reach me: bohlharrison357@gmail.com